Join the Literacy Corps and Teach a Child to Read!

 The Literacy Corps is currently recruiting Metropolitan State alumni to provide literacy tutoring at inner-city schools, libraries and learning centers.
-Tutors may choose to participate through a variety of programs throughout the Twin Cities that offer opportunities during the day, after school, evenings and weekends.
+Tutors may also choose to participate through a variety of programs that offer opportunities during the day, after school, evenings and weekends.
 Days and times are flexible.

 Daytonís Bluff Branch of the St. Paul Public Library Opportunities